logicalclocks/hops-docs/docs/admin_guide/hops_admin_guide.rst

 ************************

 You, the administrator, have to approve each new user account before the user is able to login to HopsWorks.
-When you approve the account, you have to assign a role to a user as either a:
+When you approve the account, you have to assign a role to a user as either an:

- * normal user
+ * user
- * administrator user
+ * administrator

 Users that are assigned an **administrator** role will be granted privileges to login to the **administrator application** and control users and the system.
 Be careful in which users are assigned an **administrator** role.
 The vast majority of users will be assigned a **user** role.